gnss-sdr/geniuss-place/_quick-start/05-configurations.md

  When receiving, the USRP device produces samples at a constant rate.
 Overflows occur when the host computer does not consume data fast enough.
-When UHD software detects the overflow, it prints an "`O`" or "`D`" to the standard terminal output, and pushes an inline message packet into the receive stream.
+When UHD software detects the overflow, it prints an "`O`" or "`D`" to the standard terminal output and pushes an inline message packet into the receive stream.

   * **Network-based devices (_e.g._, USRP N2xx, X3xx)**: The host does not
   back-pressure the receive stream.
 When the kernel's socket buffer becomes full, it will drop subsequent packets.
-UHD software detects the overflow as a discontinuity in the packet's sequence numbers, and pushes an inline message packet into the receive stream.
-In this case the character `D` is printed to the standard terminal output as an indication.
+UHD software detects the overflow as a discontinuity in the packet's sequence numbers and pushes an inline message packet into the receive stream.
+In this case, the character `D` is printed to the standard terminal output as an indication.
   * **Other devices (_e.g._, USRP 1, B2xx)**: The host back-pressures the
   receive stream.
 Therefore, overflows always occur in the device itself.
 When